Get a great article like this in your Inbox each month

 We spoke to cybersecurity expert Jack Kustanowitz, founder and principal at MountainPass Technology, who specializes in health tech and security to understand some of the most common threats and tips to overcome them.

-Here is a summary of the discussion and tips to ensure your surgical practice is cyber secure:
+Here is a summary of the discussion and tips to ensure your surgical practice is cyber secure.

-Following HIPAA helps with cybersecurity
+Following HIPAA Helps with Cybersecurity

 It turns out that HIPAA legislation does more than cover patient privacy, it also helps with cybersecurity by ensuring data and sensitive information is not exposed.
 For example: